 She also dispenses information in presentations, publications and instructional courses for both scientific and industry audiences, worldwide.
 Working with Washington State University and U.S. queen producers, Sue’s current focus is enhancement of U.S. honey bee breeding stocks.
 Honey bee germplasm of several European subspecies imported from their native homeland are being incorporated into US breeding stocks.
 The goal is to increase colony vitality and tolerance/resistance to pests and diseases.
-Numerous studies clearly show that genetic diversity enhances colony fitness and provides the genetic tools for stock improvement.
+Numerous studies clearly show that genetic diversity enhances colony fitness and provides the raw material for stock improvement.

-All of Your Equipment Need For Instrumental Insemination and Stock Improvement
+Quality Equipment For Instrumental Insemination

 Instrumental Insemination Training